dev-academy-programme/curriculum/concepts/command-line-basics/README.md

 The command line (a.k.a terminal, shell, prompt) is another way of interacting with your computer.
 Instead of working with windows, toolbars, menus, and buttons, you're just interacting with text.

 ## Prerequisites
-none
+None

 ## Capabilities
 You are comfortable using the command line tool to:

 - Find your hostname
 - Make a Directory
-- identify your location
+- Identify your location
-- list items in a directory
+- List items in a directory
 - Navigate paths, folders, directories
 - Remove directory
 - Moving around files